Month 2, Day 20, Saturday 8:00 p.m.

 Damien nodded solemnly.
 “I prefer my brain unscrambled.”

 “When you lift an apple off the ground and hold it still, you know that it takes continued energy to keep that apple up, so it seems like a spell would require continued effort, too.
-But actually, all the necessary work was done during the initial lifting.
+But really, all the necessary work was done during the initial lifting.
 Gravity isn’t continuing to leech more energy out of you for every moment you hold the apple.
-All the energy you’re losing is because of the chemical reactions within your own body, and your muscles fibers rubbing against each other and converting that energy into heat.
+All the energy you’re losing is because of the chemical reactions within your own body, and your muscle fibers rubbing against each other and converting that energy into heat.
 If you were able to become completely, absolutely motionless—to turn into a statue—you wouldn’t get any more tired at all by holding up that apple, because you wouldn’t be doing any more work.
 Just like a table isn’t doing any extra work to hold up an apple, because the table is solid enough that it compresses only negligibly under the apple’s weight.”

 He frowned.
 “It doesn’t.”